 Festive Table Setting Ideas for Joyful Holiday Gatherings

 At the beginning of creating the holiday table design, one should choose the colors of tablecloths, table toppers, napkins, tableware, and chair slipcovers.
-These cheerful colors should be matched and complemented by floral and fruit arrangements or decorations made of Christmas tree ornaments, glass, porcelain etc. These decorations can be placed at the central part of the table (as a centerpiece) or at the end of the table (depending on their height) and next to each plate (for example, decor-gift for every guest).
+These cheerful colors should be matched and complemented by floral and fruit arrangements or decorations made of Christmas tree ornaments, glass, porcelain, etc. These decorations can be placed at the central part of the table (as a centerpiece) or at the end of the table (depending on their height) and next to each plate (for example, decor-gift for every guest).

-Red tablecloth is always such a lovely choice, especially for decorating a festive holiday table.
+The red tablecloth is always such a lovely choice, especially for decorating a festive holiday table.
 Its fiery appearance can be “cooled off” by combining red and white table decorations, placing glass ornaments and crystal glasses, white plates, and silver or white napkins.
-“Icing on the cake” can be a silver candlestick – in a glamorous version or the combination of green branches, red ornaments and sweet cookies – in a traditional version of a holiday table arrangement.
+“Icing on the cake” can be a silver candlestick – in a glamorous version or the combination of green branches, red ornaments, and sweet cookies – in a traditional version of a holiday table arrangement.
 Glittering stars, scattered on the tablecloth, make this decorative holiday story, even more magical.

 A marriage of energetic red and relaxing green color creates a complementary color scheme that is traditionally linked with holiday decorations.
 Namely, these two colors complement and highlight one another, thus creating a very strong color scheme.
 When it comes to dishes and decorations that contain both of these colors (or even more than two colors), it is recommended to combine them with a single-color tablecloth and napkins (or those of a simpler design – like this one in the photo).
 If you choose fabrics in neutral colors, colorful dishes will become more accentuated.

 Red plates in combination with green plates create a festive holiday atmosphere, especially if decorative motifs on them are holiday-related ones.
 These colors are also symbols of love.
-Therefore, if you wish to “warm up” the atmosphere for a romantic dinner, place two red scented candles on the table and add a couple of romantic decorations, such as hearts.
-The language of flowers is also a very important element of creating the right atmosphere.
+Therefore, if you wish to “warm-up” the atmosphere for a romantic dinner, place two red scented candles on the table and add a couple of romantic decorations, such as hearts.
+The language of flowers is also a very important element in creating the right atmosphere.
 Red roses are always welcome, especially when it comes to romance since these floral beauties speak of love.

-Chair slipcovers, tablecloths, table toppers, napkins and dishes in the neutral color palette (white, beige, brown, gray), set the foundation on which the colorful dishes and holiday decorations come to the fore and refresh the dining table setting.
+Chair slipcovers, tablecloths, table toppers, napkins, and dishes in the neutral color palette (white, beige, brown, gray), set the foundation on which the colorful dishes and holiday decorations come to the fore and refresh the dining table setting.

-If your holiday table design consists of monochrome fabrics and dishes, a festive touch to the design can come in the shape of decorative napkin folding or napkins decorated with the Christmas tree ornaments, ribbon or lace, napkin rings.
-The centerpiece can be a miniature Christmas tree, a lovely flower bouquet, glass vase or a bowl filled with gifts, candles placed on the mirror or some other reflective surface, Christmas tree ornaments on a metal or glass platter etc.
+If your holiday table design consists of monochrome fabrics and dishes, the festive touch to the design can come in the shape of decorative napkin folding or napkins decorated with the Christmas tree ornaments, ribbon or lace, napkin rings.
+The centerpiece can be a miniature Christmas tree, a lovely flower bouquet, glass vase or a bowl filled with gifts, candles placed on the mirror or some other reflective surface, Christmas tree ornaments on a metal or glass platter, etc.